Ribodou/poly_scheduling/README.md

 cargo run --release
 ```

-## Filling you own data
+## Filling your own data
 Each person should choose a unique short name.
 Then, replace the names in `data.yaml`.
 For each person, write the short unique name, followed by ":" and the full name.
 Multiple individuals can share the same full name, but the short name should be unique.

-Then, fill your relationsships: the two short names, then the weigth of the relationship.
+Then, fill in your relationships: the two short names, then the weight of the relationship.

 ## License